-Aaron Hernandez's tattoos may play role in murder trial
+Tattoos as evidence: Aaron Hernandez's far from the first

 In some cases, judges have granted motions to allow defense attorneys to cover up tattoos they believe will prejudice the jury against their clients.
 In Florida, a judge decided that the court should pay a makeup artist to cover up a swastika tattoo on the neck of a self-described neo-Nazi accused of stabbing his neighbor and killing a friend of his neighbor’s son.
 John Allen Ditullio’s lawyers argued successfully that his “scary” tattoos, which also included barbed wire on his face, could influence the jury.
 Ditullio was convicted of murder and attempted murder.
 Prosecutors said Ditullio targeted his neighbor because she was friends with a black man and killed her son’s friend because he was gay.

-In 2014, a Kansas man charged with murder was given permission to wear a turtleneck to cover a tattoo of the word “murder” spelled backwards on his neck.
+In 2014, a Kansas man charged with murder was given permission to wear a turtleneck to cover a tattoo of the word “murder” spelled backward on his neck.
 The same year, an Indiana judge ordered a twice-convicted killer to grow out his hair to cover a new tattoo — “Death Row X 3” — before going on trial for allegedly killing a third person.

 AARON HERNANDEZ TATTOOS